rekalogika/rekalogika.dev/docs/mapper/00-intro.md

   inheritance map attribute.
 * Reads the type from PHP type declaration and PHPDoc annotations, including the type of the nested objects.
+* If possible, target objects are lazy-loaded.
+The mapping does not take place until the target is accessed.
+* Attempts to detect identifier properties on the source side.
+Those properties on the target side will be mapped eagerly, and will not trigger the hydration.
+  Thus, API Platform will be able to generate IRIs without causing the hydration of the entire object graph.
 * Handles the mapping between `array` or array-like objects, as well as using an adder method.
 * Handles non-string & non-integer keys in array-like objects, including `SplObjectStorage`.
-* Lazy loading & lazy stream mapping.
+* Lazy loading & lazy stream mapping with collection types.
 Consumes less memory & avoids hydrating a Doctrine collection prematurely.
 * With lazy loading, if the source is a `Countable`, then the target will also be a `Countable`.
 With an extra-lazy Doctrine Collection, the consumer will be able to count the target without causing a full hydration of the source.